franzbu/WinHammer.spoon/README.md

 run = 'layout floating'
 ```

-The file 'aerospace.toml' can be left like this for now; however, you can additionally finetune where - for instance, where the cursor is positionod after moving to another space - at a later stage (more here: https://nikitabobko.github.io/AeroSpace/guide).
+The file 'aerospace.toml' can be left like this for now; however, it can be sensible to do additional finetuning, e.g., where the cursor is positionod after moving to another space, at a later stage (more here: https://nikitabobko.github.io/AeroSpace/guide).

 After installing AeroSpace, LattinMellon can be authorized to move windows to spaces by adding the following option to your 'init.lua':